Kalinik of Dabar-Bosnia

 Kalinik (Καλλίνικος, Калиник; 1802–d.
-1816) was the metropolitan of Dabar-Bosnia serving from 1802 to 1816.
+1816) was the metropolitan of Dabar and Bosnia serving from 1802 to 1816.

 Kalinik is titled Metropolitan of Bosnia in the stamp (mitrop. bosanski and year 1802) of his Greek-Serbian synkellos issued to priest Maksim Varnica in Dobroselica (in Užice) dated 30 January 1803.
 A firman dating 28 May 1804 decided that metropolitan Kalinik be allowed his higher fees of religious services, which the Orthodox devotees protested against.
 Kalinik's associates and aides were Josif, his nephew through his sister, and Venedikt Kraljević.
 The metropolitan of Dabar-Bosnia had under him the vicar bishop titled "metropolitan of Kratovo" in the first half of the 19th century.
 Kalinik appointed Kraljević as vicar bishop of Kratovo in 1805, allegedly through bribes.
 Kalinik remained the metropolitan by title but lived in Constantinople, while Kraljević remained in Bosnia and sent Kalinik money.
 Kalinik was a member of the Patriarchal Holy Synod at Constantinople.
 Due to "some jobs" in Constantinople (mentioned in a firman to the Sarajevo kadi dated 5 February 1808), vladika of Zvornik Evgenije was temporarily put as metropolitan of Bosnia in place of Kalinik in 1808.
 While Kalinik and Kraljević were friends at first, they eventually had a falling out.
 By the summer of 1808 Austria had most foreign influence in the Bosnia Eyalet, through the Austrian consulate in Travnik under Mitesser which was organized to counter Russian and French influence in the province and to uphold good Austro-Ottoman relations.
 Mitesser had worked on bribing the Ottoman Bosnian nobility and Catholic and Orthodox clergy to take a pro-Austrian stance.
-Austria managed to win over the Orthodox leadership in Bosnia, with Mitesser meeting with metropolitans Kalinik of Sarajevo and Joanikije of Zvornik at Travnik in October 1808.
+Austria managed to win over the Orthodox leadership in Bosnia, with Mitesser meeting with metropolitans Kalinik of Dabar-Bosnia and Joanikije of Zvornik at Travnik in October 1808.
 The metropolitans complained about Venedikt Kraljević and expressed their support to Austria.